yarnpkg/rfcs/accepted/0000-selective-versions-resolutions.md

 expressive and coherent with the npm ecosystem package management paradigm to use nested dependency resolutions per project dependency.
 Would the loss of simplicity acceptable maybe?

-## Warnings in logs

-Should yarn warn the user about an incoherence between an explicit dependency and a resolution.
-For example if the user specify a dependency to `typescript@2.3.2` and the resolutions field contains `typescript@2.3.0`.
-For sure if the above alternative solution is chosen, this wouldn't make sense.

-Should we warn if a resolutions is incompatible, but still upper-bounded?
-For example, forcing version `a@2.3` while a dependency needs version `a@2.2` is usually less problematic than forcing version `a@2.2` while a dependency needs version `a@2.3`.
-The problem with differentiating these situations is that yarn to start giving lots of semantics to versions and it can give false certainty to the user than a problematic situation is not problematic.
-So it may be better to always warn about incompatible resolutions.